canibanoglu/tango_with_django_book/chapters/login.rst

 	    url(r'^login/$', views.user_login, name='login'),
 	    )

-Link up the Login page to the Index page ........................................
+Link up the Login page to The Index page ........................................
 Our final step is to provide users of Rango with a handy link to access the login page.
 To do this, we'll edit the ``index.html`` template inside of the ``templates/rango/`` directory.
 Find the previously created category addition and registration links, and add the following hyperlink underneath.
 You may wish to include a line break (``<br />``) before the link.

 .. code-block:: python